Bright Angel Lodge

-In 1905 photographers Ellsworth and Emery Kolb built a small studio on the edge of the rim, which has since been expanded and now holds...
+In 1905 Ellsworth and Emery Kolb built a small photography studio on the edge of the rim, which has since been expanded and now holds a...

-Antler chandeliers hang from the ceiling and picture windows overlook a small lawn, the rim walk and the canyon.
-Try to get on the...
+Antler chandeliers hang from the ceiling and picture windows overlook the Rim Trail and canyon beyond.
+Try to get on the waitlist when...

 Lookout Studio information

 Like Mary Colter's other canyon buildings, Lookout Studio was modeled after stone dwellings of the Southwest Pueblo Native Americans.
 Made of rough-cut Kaibab limestone, with a roof that mirrors the lines of the rim, the studio blends into its natural surroundings.
-Inside, it houses a small souvenir shop and a tiny back porch that offers spectacular canyon views.
+Inside is a small souvenir shop and a tiny back porch that offers coin-operated telescopes and spectacular canyon views.